samaspoorthireddy/samaspoorthireddy/README.md

 # 💫 About Me
 Enthusiastic AI and Machine Learning aspirant with experience in building predictive models and working with real-world datasets using Python.
-Familiar with data preprocessing, text-based feature extraction, and develop
+Familiar with data preprocessing, text-based feature extraction, and developing web applications using Flask and SQL.
+Keen to apply analytical and problem-solving skills to practical applications.

 ---

 ## 💼 Experience